The Agora Native SDK for Audio Broadcasting enables one-to-many and many-to-many audio live streaming.

 |Latency between the Host and the Host-in Audience/Host||200 ms to 600 ms|

-The Agora Native SDK for Interactive Broadcast is supported on platforms such as iOS, Android, Windows, macOS, Electron, Linux, Web, and WeChat Mini-programs, and allows for cross-platform connections.
+The Agora Native SDK for Interactive Broadcast is supported on platforms such as iOS, Android, Windows, macOS, Electron, Linux, and Web, and allows for cross-platform connections.
 The following is a list of supported platforms and their versions.

 The Android SDK supports the following ABIs: